-In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers".
+In May 2014, the Financial Accounts Standards Board ("FASB") issued ASU No. 2014-09, "Revenue from Contracts with Customers".
 This update amends the current guidance on revenue recognition related to contracts with customers.
 Under ASU No. 2014-09, an entity should recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 ASU No. 2014-09 also requires additional disclosure about the nature, amount, timing, and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments and assets recognized from costs incurred to obtain or fulfill a contract.
-In July 2015 the FASB decided to delay the effective date of the new revenue standard to be effective for interim and annual periods beginning on or after December 15, 2017 for public companies and December 15, 2018 for private companies.
-Companies may elect to adopt the standard at the original effective date for public entities, that is, for interim and annual periods beginning on or after December 15, 2016, but not earlier.
+In 2016, the FASB issued additional updates: ASU No. 2016-10, 2016-11, 2016-12 and 2016-20.
+These updates provide further guidance and clarification on specific items within the previously issued update.
+In July 2015, the FASB decided to delay the effective date of the new revenue standard to be effective for interim and annual periods beginning on or after December 15, 2017 for public companies.
+Companies may elect to adopt the standard at the original effective date which, for the company is, for interim and annual periods beginning on or after December 15, 2016, but not earlier.
 The guidance can be applied using one of two retrospective application methods.
-The company is evaluating the impact of adopting this new standard on the consolidated financial statements.
+The company will adopt this standard, as required, for fiscal year 2018 and expects to use the modified retrospective approach, with the cumulative effect, if any, recognized in the opening balance of retained earnings.
+The company is continuing to evaluate the impact the application of these ASU's will have, if any, on the company's financial position, results of operations or cash flows.

 In June 2014, the FASB issued ASU No. 2014-12, "Compensation - Stock Compensation".
 This update requires that a performance target that affects vesting and that could be achieved after the requisite service period be treated as a performance condition.
 As such, the performance target should not be reflected in estimating the grant date fair value of the award.
 This update is effective for annual and corresponding interim reporting periods beginning on or after December 15, 2015.
-Early adoption is permitted.
-The company is evaluating the impact the application of this ASU will have, if any, on the company's financial position, results of operations and cash flows.
+The adoption of this guidance did not have an impact on the company's financial position, results of operations or cash flows.

 In January 2015, the FASB issued ASU No. 2015-01, "Income Statement - Extraordinary and Unusual Items".
 This update eliminates the concept of extraordinary items from the current guidance.
 This update is effective for annual and corresponding interim reporting periods beginning after December 15, 2015.
-Early adoption is permitted provided the guidance is applied from the beginning of the fiscal year of adoption.
-Retrospective application is encouraged for all prior periods presented in the financial statements.
-The company is evaluating the impact the application of this ASU will have, if any, on the company's financial position, results of operations and cash flows.
+The adoption of this guidance did not have an impact on the company's financial position, results of operations or cash flows.

 In April 2015, the FASB issued ASU 2015-03, "Interest - Imputation of Interest: Simplifying the Presentation of Debt Issuance Costs", which requires debt issuance costs to be recorded as a direct reduction of the debt liability on the balance sheet rather than as an asset.
-The standard is effective for fiscal years beginning after December 15, 2015 and early adoption is permitted.
-The new guidance will be applied retrospectively to each prior period presented.
-The company does not expect the adoption of this standard to have a material impact on its consolidated balance sheets.
+The standard is effective for fiscal years beginning after December 15, 2015.
+The new guidance was applied retrospectively to each prior period presented.
+The adoption of this guidance did not have an impact on the company's financial position, results of operations or cash flows.